For Parents Delivering Sons/Daughters to College, the Tough Farewell at the Dorm Is the Norm - NewsBreak

 Leading up to your student’s departure, emotions may run high, especially amid the flurry of checklists, activities, and other preparations.

 Quality family time is beneficial during this time.
-While some students may be completely on board with this togetherness, others may appear to be interested in spending time with anyone other than yourself.
+While some students may be completely on board with family time, others may appear to be interested in spending time with anyone other than yourself.

 Regardless of your student’s motivations and demeanor prior to departure: